Im-Himanshu/Data-ScientistPrep/Competitive_Programming_Learning_Notes.md

 3. **Sorting Linked Lists**
    - If sorting is needed, convert values to an array and use `arr.sort()`.
 This is more space complex but simpler than implementing a sort from scratch.
-   - When implementing sorting, use:
+   - if it comes to that and have to implement sorting, use:
      - **Merge Sort** for time complexity.
      - **Bubble Sort** for quicker coding time.
    - There is an implementation of linked list sorting in [code-samples/linked_list.py](./code_samples/linked_list.py) of this directory.